ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/fields.rst

      - TRUE
      - {"data": [{"text": "Note about Task"}]}
    * - required
-     - Flag indicating whether the Task is required
+     - Indicates whether the Task is required
      - Boolean
      - FALSE
      - TRUE
      - true, false
    * - status
-     - The status of the Task.
-Valid values are "Pending", "Open", "Reopened", or "Closed"
+     - The status of the Task (accepted values include "Pending", "Open", "Reopened", or "Closed")
      - String
      - FALSE
      - TRUE